EliAndrewC/l7r/setting/l7r.md

 The line of the Kitsune daimyo is directly traced to these ancient shamans.
 Shinun was a member of one of the primitive tribes relocated to the region, and one day found a dead fox and her two still-living kits snared in a hunter's trap.
 One was a black fox, the other a white fox, both auspicious omens.
 Shinun freed the kits and released them into the forest.

-Osusuki was the black fox, and grew into a shapechanger who married one of Shinun's daughters and thus became the progenitor of the Kitsune family.
+Osusuki was the black fox, and grew into a shapechanger who married one of Shinun's daughters and thus became the progenitor of the Kitsune Family.
 Akomachi was the white fox, who grew into a 10-tailed fox spirit who continues to appear to travelers in the form of a silver-haired woman with hands as flawless as snow, alternately granting wishes or stealing hearts or both.
 Osusuki is the ancestor of most of the humans in Kitsune lands, and Akomachi is the ancestor of most of the foxes in the Kitsune forest.

 Although she did not wield the title at the time, Shinun is now recognized as the first Fox Clan Champion, and the children of Osusuki and Akomachi ushered in a new age of coexistence, and the forest gradually ceased troubling the four major clans in its neighboring domains.